Coronavirus (COVID-19) Updates

 Graduate students who experience an acute and unexpected short-term hardship may to apply for an emergency grant.
 This program is being administered by the Graduate College in accordance with applicable University rules and policies.
 Funding for the Emergency Grant program comes from the Student-to-Student fee that is assessed to graduate students in Fall and Spring Semesters.
 The fund itself is limited, and therefore, the following criteria have been established.

-- Applicants must be registered for a minimum of eight (8) semester hours for the term in which the hardship occurred.
+- Applicants must be registered for a minimum of eight (8) semester hours, or three (3) hours in the summer, for the term in which the hardship occurred.
 The student must also apply for the funds in the term in which the hardship occurred, although applicants may submit their application into the next term if the timing of the event that caused the hardship necessitates such action.
+During the COVID-19 pandemic, the summer registration requirement may be waived if the student is not graduating in May or August 2020.

 - Award decisions will be made based on the applicant’s individual situation, but amounts awarded are subject to limitations and the applicant may not receive the total amount requested.
 Grants will generally be no more than $500 due to limited funds available; however, when completing the application the total amount requested, even if over $500, should be indicated on the form.
 The approved amount will not be greater than the documented expense (e.g., amount for dental procedure not covered by insurance).
 It is not within the scope of this grant to fund expected maintenance doctor’s (or other) expenses, even if not covered by insurance, unless there may be other contributing circumstances.